 Grade and Subject Area

 MSCCRS Standard

-Unit or Lesson Topic
+Unit Topic

-Unit or Group of Lessons

-Purpose/Goal

-Day Objective/s Bloom's/DOK Level Assessment (Will be completed in Step 3)
+Unit Purpose

+Day Daily Purpose Daily Objective Bloom's Taxonomy Level

 1

 2

 3

-3. Assessment
+Step 3: Assessment

-Plan assessments that align with the chosen MCCRS standard, unit or group of lessons, and daily objectives that will be used to monitor student progress toward the purposes/goals and objectives.
+Purpose for Step 3: Plan assessments that align with the Mississippi College- and Career-Readiness standard chosen, unit and daily purposes, and daily objectives and will be used to monitor student progress toward the goals and objectives.

-Design an assessment plan to monitor student progress toward mastering objectives.
-Plan a pre-assessment, a variety of formative assessments, and a post-assessment (summative).
-Discuss how students' progress was monitored and how assessment results were communicated to students.
+Task: Design an assessment plan to monitor student progress toward mastering objectives.
+Plan a pre-assessment, post-assessment, and a variety of informal assessments.
+Discuss a plan for keeping track of student progress and for communicating assessment results to students.

-- 3.1.
-Assessment plan overview - Provide an overview of the assessment plan.
-The purpose of this overview is to depict the alignment between purposes/goals, objectives, and assessments to meet the individual needs of students based on contextual factors as identified in Step 1. - Provide a chart/table to illustrate the relationship between each purpose/goal, daily objective, and daily assessment.
-You may continue the table that you used for Step 2 of assignment (example below).
+• 3.1.
+Assessment plan overview

+- Provide an overview of the assessment plan.
+The purpose of this overview is to depict the alignment between purposes, objectives, and assessments each day and to show adaptations to meet the individual needs of students or contextual factors as identified in Step 1. - Provide a table to illustrate the relationship between each daily purpose, daily objective, and daily assessment.
+You may continue the table that you used for Step 2 of the Teacher Work Sample (example below).